Will submarine rift sap Europe’s support for US policy on China?

 The overall effect has been to gut the initial view in European capitals that President Joe Biden would quickly repair the transatlantic bonds that President Donald Trump had so denigrated.
 “This brutal, unilateral and unpredictable decision reminds me a lot of what Mr. Trump used to do,” Mr. Le Drian declared.

 The hope in the U.S. is that France’s anger will gradually subside.
-Mr. Biden reached out this week to schedule a phone call with President Emmanuel Macron to try at least to clear the air.
+Mr. Biden called President Emmanuel Macron on Wednesday and the two men agreed to "open a process of in-depth consultations, aimed at creating the conditions for ensuring confidence."

 But the substance behind AUKUS is likely to prove tougher to finesse: a new, Anglo-Saxon security alliance whose European member has chosen to leave the EU, aimed clearly at China.
 And China is now Washington’s absolute foreign-policy priority, whatever Europeans may think about that.